LKWLaLa/graphql-node-exercise/README.md

 - [Yarn](https://yarnpkg.com/en/) is used for package management.

 - If you do not already have one, create an [mLab account](https://mlab.com/home) for access to the MongoDB database.
+Create a new database, and user for that database.
+Your personal db connection string, will be located at the top of the page, and will look like this:  `mongodb://<dbuser>:<dbpassword>@dsxxxxxx.mlab.com:xxxx/<dbname>`.

 - You will also need a Google Maps API key, for access to Google's geocoding API.
 To do so: